Written by Medicover Team and Medically Reviewed by

 Herpes Zoster (Shingles)

-Herpes zoster, or shingles, is a reactivation of the varicella-zoster virus.
+Herpes zoster or shingles is a reactivation of the varicella-zoster virus.
 After the initial chickenpox infection, the virus remains dormant in nerve tissue and can reactivate later in life, particularly in older adults or those with weakened immune systems.
-Shingles is characterized by a painful, localized rash that follows the path of a nerve.
+Shingles is characterised by a painful, localised rash that follows the path of a nerve.

 Children typically experience a milder form of chickenpox.
-The initial symptoms include fever, headache, and fatigue, followed by the development of the characteristic itchy rash.
-The rash usually starts on the face, scalp, and trunk and then spreads to the extremities.
+The initial symptoms include fever, headache and fatigue, followed by the development of the characteristic itchy rash.
+The rash typically begins on the face, scalp and trunk, and then spreads to the extremities.
 Most children recover without complications within 1-2 weeks.

 Clinical Presentation in Adults